realkemon/home/pages/etl_frostbite.md

 * Lighting has been adapted to better suit a night-time setting.
 * Collision has been improved for railings made out of patches.
 * Different routes inside the facility have received different colour coded trims at the bunker walls to simplify call-outs to teammates.
-* Banners have been removed.
+* Banners have been removed and replaced with the Rocket Base decal from RTCW for narrative purposes.

 Development